Portavita/portavita.github.io/_posts/2018-06-23-blog_pglogical_vs_streaming.markdown

           RX bytes:18022889 (17.1 MiB)  TX bytes:44468348 (42.4 MiB)

-Note that i pushed 10K recors and not 50M because inserting one by one costs a lot of time.
+Note that I pushed 10K records and not 50M because inserting one by one costs a lot of time.
 A lot.

-Here below i will report a comparison, with normalized numbers (to allow an easy and fair comparison)
+Here below I will report a comparison, with normalized numbers in order to allow an easy and fair comparison.

 ##### Summary